#1: Thou Shalt Restock Vendor Med-Supplies:

 As usual, hyperzine can be of great help in getting places quickly, including while dragging.

 Note that it's generally a good idea to pay attention to reports/sounds of the drop ship coming in so you can quickly gather and treat the wounded at the hangar with your roller bed.

 No patients?
 Chem dispenser expended so you can't make any more drugs (unlikely now; keep making pills pill head, use vendor chems if necessary)?
 Is it hogged by someone else?
 Rest is for the weak.
-Here's a solution: go take a fuckton of empty flasks from Mess Hall food vendors (use a crate or transport them 12 at a time with your pockets, labcoat, hands and backpack slots; bonus points if you can get webbing), drop them off at Medbay hangar near the Rasputin, and fill em up with the following formula using readily available bottles from the vendors:
+Here's a solution: go take a fuckton of empty flasks from Mess Hall food vendors (use a crate or transport them 12 at a time with your pockets, labcoat, hands and backpack slots; bonus points if you can get webbing), drop them off at Medbay hangar near the Rasputin, and fill em up with 60 Oxycodone or Tramadol from the vendors.

 To fill with Oxy, dispense all 6 injectors and use a syringe to extract 15 U, then inject into your flasks.
 I recommend doing this as the last step.
 Filling with Oxycodone will make this take substantially longer so it may not be worthwhile.

 Label your flasks accordingly when completed, then load them onto the Rasputin as it comes if you have Command approval (otherwise load em in the smart fridge).